Japanuspus/adventofcode/2023/README.md

 After getting everything working, I spend some time reacquainting myself with rust error handling and stumbled over the [`anyhow!`](https://docs.rs/anyhow/latest/anyhow/#details) macro in the anyhow package, which makes it easy to create one-off error objects.

+Extensions: I really should do a trie-search implementation...

+## Day 2: Cube Conundrum

+Should have used nom or parse-display for parsing, but managed to discover that mixing up "green" and "blue" index gave same answer for the test problem.

+Good learning from my clunky parser: the `str`-primitive has a `.split_once`-method.

+Extension: use nom for parsing.